jlorieau/mollib/docs/index.rst

 Features
 ========

-* A powerful command line interface and python module library
 * Plugin interface to easily add functionality.
-* Common manipulations of biomolecules for biophysics, like translation, Euler rotations
+* Common manipulations of biomolecules for biophysics, like translation, Euler rotations, hydrogenation and hydrogen bond detection.
 * Easily extendable data types (Atom, Residue, Chain, Molecule) through object inheritance to add functionality and data to base objects.
-* Loading, fetching, caching  and writing PDB files
+* Loading, fetching, caching  and writing PDB files.
 * Handles gzipped and and plain text files
+* A powerful commandline interface and python module library

 Description
 ===========